 Using a damaged electrical cord can also damage the machine’s internal components.
 To make sure your industrial ribbon blender or other mixer operates at the proper level, check the current consumed while it’s operating.
 If it’s consuming too much or too little, there may be damage somewhere in the electrical system or motor.

-8. Check the Coefficient of Variation
+8. Why Should You Check the Coefficient of Variation?

 One of the best ways to make sure your mixer is working properly is to check the coefficient of variation (CV).
 Once a year, take a number of samples of your mix and send them to a lab to check the CV.
 This might seem like an overly meticulous step, but it can help to prevent over- or under-mixing.
 It can also show if your mixer is not operating properly.

 If your process changes, such as automating a hand-add step, you might also be able to speed up your mixing time to suit the new speed.
 Checking the CV will show if the new mixing time is adequate, or if other adjustments should be made.
+Changes in coefficient of variation can be an early sign that maintenance or repair may be needed.

 Extend the Life of Your Industrial Mixer